wijitraprr/frontend-assignment/README.md

 # Monkey everyday frontend assignment

 This assignment is used for evaluating frontend developer which applied for Monkey Everyday.
+You have 3 hours to complete this assignment including sending email back assignment to recruiter.

 At the end of this project you are expected to deliver a website from scratch with the following requirements: